LasagnaCake/Makai/docs/specifications/anima-lang.md

 The state is comprised of the current actor state, global SP mode, and execution pointer.

-`:next` behaves more like how a `goto` would - immediately jumps execution to the block, without changing the current state.
+`:next` behaves more like how a `goto` would - immediately jumps execution to the block, without resetting or saving the current state, and **does not return to the previous execution point**.

 `:perform` behaves more like how a function call would.
 The current state gets pushed in the stack, and then reset to its starting value.
-Once the named block is done, the stack gets popped, and the previous state is restored.
+Once the named block is done, the stack gets popped, and **the previous state is restored**.

+If a `:perform` is followed by any amount of `:next`s, then the program will return execution to the `:perform` statement's location.

 ### On the `[]` command